bharlow/fm-webdirect-custom/README.md

 The URL Host Name or IP for the FileMaker Server can be different than the homeurl URL Host Name or IP.
 You must be sure to link the pages up appropriately.

-The full web direct guide can be found at [FileMaker WebDirect PDF](https://fmhelp.filemaker.com/docs/13/en/fm13_webdirect_guide.pdf).
-Page 27 in the guide has official instructions on using the WebDirect custom homepage.
+The full web direct guide can be found at [FileMaker WebDirect PDF](https://fmhelp.filemaker.com/docs/14/en/fm14_webdirect_guide.pdf).
+Page 28 in the guide has official instructions on using the WebDirect custom homepage.

 ## Change Notes ##

 * Version 0: 05/14/2014 - Initial Creation and deployment
 * Version 1: 07/24/2014 - Addition of JavaScript Redirect to index.html
+* Version 1.1: 07/22/2015 - Moved Styles to their own styles.css file

 ## Copyright ##

-Copyright 2014 Harlow Technologies Inc.
+Copyright 2015 Harlow Technologies Inc.

 * Released under the MIT license
 * https://github.com/bharlow/fm-webdirect-custom/blob/master/LICENSE.txt